ekfiagbedzi/WebScraping/README.md

 `docker run -v ~/.aws/:/root/.aws:ro -it emmacode/neuronal_promoters:v1`

 ## Running the docker container on an EC2 instance.
-I also set up an EC2 instance and tested this scrapper on it and it run without issues
+I also set up an EC2 instance and tested this scrapper on it and it run without issues.
+In the EC2 instance on the command line, I run
+`sudo docker run -v ~/.aws/:/root/.aws:ro -it emmacode/neuronal_promoters:v1` after pulling the docker image from Dockerhub

 ## Monitoring metrics of a docker
-I monitored the metrics of a docker container I ran on an EC2 instance The monitoring was done using promethus
+I monitored the metrics of a docker container I ran on an EC2 instance The monitoring was done using promethus.